China–France relations: Post-Cold War

-2008 rifts

 In 2008, Sino-French relations took a downturn in the wake of the 2008 Summer Olympics torch relay.
 As torchbearers passed through Paris, activists fighting for Tibetan independence and human rights repeatedly attempted to disrupt, hinder or halt the procession.
 The Chinese government hinted that Sino-French friendship could be affected while Chinese protesters organized boycotts of the French-owned retail chain Carrefour in major Chinese cities including Kunming, Hefei and Wuhan.
 Hundreds of people also joined anti-French rallies in those cities and Beijing.
 Both governments attempted to calm relations after the demonstrations.
 French President Nicolas Sarkozy wrote a letter of support and sympathy to Jin Jing, a Chinese athlete who had carried the Olympic torch.
-Chinese leader Hu Jintao subsequently sent a special envoy to France to help strengthen relations.
+CCP general secretary Hu Jintao subsequently sent a special envoy to France to help strengthen relations.

 However, relations again soured after President Sarkozy met the Dalai Lama in Poland in 2009.
 Chinese Premier Wen Jiabao omitted France in his tour of Europe in response, his assistant foreign minister saying of the rift "The one who tied the knot should be the one who unties it."
 French Prime Minister Jean-Pierre Raffarin was quoted in Le Monde as saying that France had no intention of "encourag[ing] Tibetan separatism".

+In March 2024, the head of the Paris office of China's Ministry of State Security (MSS) and other Chinese officials were filmed in Charles de Gaulle Airport in a failed attempt to forcibly repatriate Chinese dissident Ling Huazhan.
+French authorities subsequently asked the MSS officer and another Chinese intelligence official to leave the country.

+In May 2024, several French lawmakers, all belonging to the Inter-Parliamentary Alliance on China, revealed that they had been targeted by Chinese spies (APT31).
+In June 2025, French authorities suspended the deportation of a Chinese businessman that the General Directorate for Internal Security (DGSI) suspected of operating a secret police station from within a Fujian hometown association.